ShreyanshMisra/Kapok/docs/08_localization_and_translation.md

 - **Caching**: Cache frequently used translations
 - **Minimal Bundle**: Include only necessary translations
 - **Efficient Updates**: Update only changed translations

----

-*This localization and translation documentation provides comprehensive guidance for implementing multi-language support in the Kapok application.
-Follow these patterns to ensure consistent and maintainable internationalization.*